-- whether the parties and counsel have a reasonable understanding of the scope of necessary discovery. - whether the parties and counsel have a reasonable understanding of potentially discoverable ESI that might be available. - whether the documentary evidence is minimal versus "document-intensive." - whether the subject matter of the case involves a short and discreet time period, since cases involving longer time periods typically involve more potentially discoverable ESI. - the number of anticipated custodians of ESI and the number of anticipated devices that may contain potentially discoverable ESI.
+- the parties' and counsel's familiarity with the facts and issues involved. - whether the parties and counsel have a reasonable understanding of the scope of necessary discovery. - whether the parties and counsel have a reasonable understanding of potentially discoverable ESI that might be available. - whether the documentary evidence is minimal versus "document-intensive." - whether the subject matter of the case involves a short and discreet time period, since cases involving longer time periods typically involve more potentially discoverable ESI. - the number of anticipated custodians of ESI and the number of anticipated devices that may contain potentially discoverable ESI.

-Consideration of the factors above will help the parties and courts determine the applicability-of the strategies in this Primer.
+Consideration of the factors above will help the parties and courts determine the applicability of the strategies in this Primer.